bahorn/skp/README.md

 ## Techniques

 This modifies two paths to boot the kernel.
-Via UEFI and via the traditional BIOS bootloaders.
+Via UEFI and by the traditional BIOS bootloaders.
 Both routes will load a kSHELF, which is a type of kernel module I developed to avoid having a module loaded.